hrgui/hrgui.github.io/src/blog/hostDockerInternal.md

 excerpt: Don't have time to dockerize everything?
 This blog post shows what can be done for that.
 ---

+_Note 5/4/2020: This only works on Macs, but if you know how to make it work on Windows, Mac, leave a comment on Github_

 Yes, I don't just do frontend development.
 I know some Docker.
 Just recently, I wanted to connect the APIs inside my docker-containers to what was outside my docker containers, the host.

 I tried doing `http://localhost:8080`, but I realized I am a silly goose!
 That's within the container, so that will not work.